nxtopen/websf/README.md

-# Web Security Scanner Framework
+# WebSF - Web Security Scanner Framework

-An open-source framework built (with open-source plugins and custom-developed code) for scanning a website, analyzing vulnerabilities and safety with various mechanisms, and providing a comprehensive report regarding the website.
+An open-source framework built (with open-source plugins, open-apis and custom-developed code) for scanning a website, analyzing vulnerabilities and safety with through mechanisms.
+As said "framework" developers can utilize this plugin for the development of various tools or with any of the application that requires such features.

-#### Warning ⚠️ Use the tool at your own risk as the information collected is not directly verified by any of the developers/providers.
-Use the information for security analysis and research purposes only.
+## Features
+- DNS Records
+- Website IP Finder
+- Reverese IP Lookup

+## Usage

-### Usage
+### CLI

 ```bash
 npm install -g websf